Nitrux/luv-icon-theme/README.md

 Help add more icons!
 -------------

-You are free to clone this public repository to 1)get the latest version and 2)add new icons:
+* You are free to clone this public repository to:

+  * Get the latest version
+  * And to add new icons

 `git clone https://github.com/NitruxSA/flattr-icons.git`